 The New Yorker is a long-established, weekly magazine for educated and informed readers.
 The publication accepts only two submissions per writer per year.
 However, up to six poems may be included per submission.
 Works must be original and unpublished; and it is recommended that they are lively and not overly literate.
-There are three ways to submit poetry to The New Yorker.
-They are listed below in the magazine's order of preference.
+There are is one way to submit poetry to The New Yorker.

 - Always type your submitted works.